 While traditional smoothies usually come with a fairly high carb count, you can absolutely make a keto smoothie by choosing lower-carb ingredients!
-You’ll need to stay away from some of the more common smoothie ingredients like low-fat yogurt, honey, milk, and most fruits, but there are plenty of keto alternatives you could substitute instead.
+You’ll need to stay away from some of the more common smoothie ingredients like low-fat yogurt, honey, milk, and fruits that aren’t berries, but there are plenty of keto alternatives you could substitute instead.

 One of our favorites is our Keto Strawberry Banana Smoothie.
 Make yourself a healthy frozen treat or serve it to your whole family as a quick, easy, and delicious breakfast.
 NOBODY will believe that it’s keto!

 Is popcorn keto?

 It might seem like popcorn is out since it does contain carbs, but interestingly enough, if eaten in moderation, popcorn can fit into the keto diet!
 One cup of popped popcorn usually contains about 6-8 grams of carbs so as long as you don’t go over munching, you can sneak in a small handful without too much damage.
 Popcorn also has some fiber as an added bonus!

 However, if you want to play it safe (or just switch up your snacks!), we’re crazy about these Pork King Good salted butter pork rinds which make for the perfect movie night popcorn dupe. 😍

 Okay, so since a serving size of hummus is two tablespoons and those two tablespoons only contain 4 grams of carbohydrates, hummus could be keto-friendly in moderation.
 But honestly, when I used to eat hummus, it was closer to half the package. 🤣 Chickpeas, the main ingredient in hummus, contain a whopping 45 grams of carbs per cup, so they’re probably best to avoid.

 But don’t worry!
 We have a totally keto-friendly hummus recipe so you can still get your fresh dip fix.